Yukawa theory in non-perturbative regimes: towards confinement, exact $\beta$-function and conformal phase: Discussion and conclusions

 \section{Discussion and conclusions}

 We have shown that, using this given exact solution of the set of Dyson-Schwinger equations for a quartic scalar field, surely not unique, interaction with a fermion could entail confinement.
 Therefore, the technology is very similar to that discussed in a full QCD framework \cite{Frasca:2021yuu,Frasca:2022lwp,Frasca:2022pjf}.
 The relevant results are that, also for the Yukawa model, a non-local Nambu-Jona-Lasinio model comes out with the property of being confining and only bound states of the fermion fields could be observed in principle.
-From this analysis, it appears that confinement is a rather ubiquitous effect for several quantum filed theories for some possible choices of the vacuum state.
+From this analysis, it appears that confinement is a rather ubiquitous effect for several quantum field theories for some possible choices of the vacuum state.
 The kind of physical scenario that is obtained is that of a chiral condensate of fermions transiting to an instanton liquid for the scalar sector emulating the gluon field of standard QCD.

 Some important conclusions could be drawn from our analysis.
 We were able to get an exact beta function for the scalar sector represented by a massless $\phi^4$ theory.
-Our RG study confirms that the scalar theory, with no further interactions, does not belong to the same universality class of the 4d Ising model confirming marginal triviality due to its spectrum, providing anyway a tiny expected deviation from the 4d Ising model, in our case for the $\Delta_{\epsilon'}$ index, as recently pointed out \cite{Lundow:2022ltb}.
+Our RG study confirms that the scalar theory, with no further interactions, behaves as generally expected in agreement with studies on triviality.
+About the universality class, a recent work \cite{Lundow:2022ltb} casts a shadow about the scalar theory.
+We hope to discuss this point in our future studies.

 An interesting aspect of our finding is that quantum effects generate a mass term in the Dyson-Schwinger set of equations and the spectrum of the theory is that of a harmonic oscillator.
-The propagator displays such poles, in agreement with K\"allen-Lehman representation, but no bound states appear as it should be for a trivial non-interacting theory.
+The propagator displays such poles, in agreement with K\"all\'en--Lehmann representation, but no bound states appear as it should be for a trivial non-interacting theory.
 The choice of the ground state as a Fubini instanton provides a leading term in the beta function somewhat different from weak perturbation theory expectations while the next-to-leading order term, in the same limit, is fully recovered in our computation, granting a proper UV-limit to the theory.

 The introduction of a fermion with a Yukawa coupling entails some interesting consequences.
 We get an effect on the mass spectrum of the theory due to such Yukawa coupling.
 The fermion appears to shift the mass spectrum of the scalar theory and this could be formally interpreted as a change in the self-coupling of the scalar theory depending on the excitations of the field.